Certain signs and symptoms can suggest that a person might have acute lymphocytic leukemia (ALL), but tests are needed to confirm the diagnosis.

 A lumbar puncture can also be used to put chemotherapy drugs into the CSF to try to prevent or treat the spread of leukemia to the spinal cord and brain.

-Removing a lymph node or part of a lymph node is often done to help diagnose lymphomas, but is only rarely needed with leukemia because the diagnosis is usually made looking at blood and bone marrow.
+A lymph node or part of a lymph node is often removed to help diagnose lymphomas, but this is only rarely needed with leukemia because the diagnosis is usually made looking at blood and bone marrow.

 In this procedure, a surgeon cuts through the skin to remove all or part of a lymph node.
-If the node is near the skin surface, this is a simple operation that can often be done with local anesthesia, but if the node is inside the chest or abdomen, general anesthesia is used to keep you asleep during the biopsy.
+If the node is just under the skin, this is a simple operation that can often be done with local anesthesia, but if the node is inside the chest or abdomen, general anesthesia is used to keep you asleep during the biopsy.

 When the entire lymph node is removed, it is called an excisional lymph node biopsy.
 If only part of the lymph node is removed, it is called an incisional lymph node biopsy.